DevelopingSpace/starchart/ci.md

     key: ${{ runner.os }}-node-${{ hashFiles('**/package-lock.json') }}
 ```

 The hash key is the os name followed by the package-lock hash(`Linux-node-63fe6c0ea79bc1812337982f05a442b9a9ee4df56c872a7f4dad8df440079be5`).
-This is so when app dependencies are updated, and package-lock is regenerated.
-It will download and cache the newer `node_modules` instead of restoring the older version from cache.
+This is so when app dependencies are updated and package-lock is regenerated, it will download and cache the newer `node_modules` instead of restoring the older version from cache.

 The `cache/restore` action exposes a `cache-hit` output, which is set to true when the cache is restored.
 In the event the cache is not found, `node_modules` must be installed manually in the job: